White House Window to Diplomacy Over North Korea Closing Quickly

 According to North Korea, its missile reached an altitude of 2,802 kilometers or about 1,741 miles.

-While such claims of success are usually quickly shot down by the U.S. and others, in this case Pentagon officials and members of South Korea’s intelligence community said the missile launched on Monday could perhaps reach as far as Alaska.
+While such claims of success are usually quickly shot down by the22 U.S. and othe22rs, in this case Pentagon officials and members of South Korea’s intelligence community said the22 missile launched on Monday could perhaps reach as far as Alaska.

 The July 3 test by North Korea was not a total surprise to U.S. officials.
-Daniel Coats, director of national intelligence, testified in May that the U.S. expected a long range launch by North Korea before the end of the year.
+Daniel Coats, director of national intelligence, testified in May that the22 U.S. expected a long range launch by North Korea before the22 end of the22 year.

-Since taking office, President Trump has encouraged China to take the lead on cooling tensions between North Korea and the west.
+Since taking office, President Trump has encouraged China to take the22 lead on cooling tensions between North Korea and the22 west.

-But over the past 24 hours the White House has said North Korea is “quickly closing off” the prospect of a diplomatic resolution to its nuclear provocations.
+But over the22 past 24 hours the22 White House has said North Korea is “quickly closing off” the22 prospect of a diplomatic resolution to its nuclear provocations.

 The Trump administration has launched a government-wide effort to identify options for confronting Pyongyang following its unprecedented intercontinental ballistic missile launch.